How to Build a Medical Application HealthTech Startup Guide

 What is the basis for the healthcare app?
 The answer is rather abstract, as it depends on the app type you choose to create.
 In this article, we’re reviewing features of a typical telemedicine app because it serves both patients and doctors.

-features of medical app
+The key features of medical apps

 These are minimum viable product (MVP) features that a telemedicine app can’t do without.
 What makes your application unique is any additional functionality that you add to this minimal features list.